phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 (The vocabularies to show in Skosmos are configured in the file `vocabularies.ttl` which is an RDF file in Turtle syntax.)

-1. create a vocabularies.ttl file in the Skosmos directory (c:\xampp\htdocs\skosmos).
-There are example files named vocabularies.ttl.dist that you can rename/copy to vovabularies.ttl as starting point.
-In this file
+First, you need to create a vocabularies.ttl file in the Skosmos directory.
-2. create a new session starting with the line:
-:id a skosmos:Vocabulary, void:Dataset ;
-where id is just an identifier.
-It will be used in the URL after /skosmos/.
+In this file after defining the prefixes (like rdf, skos, dc) you have to create new sessions for each vocabulary starting with the line :id a skosmos:Vocabulary, void:Dataset; where id is just an identifier that will be used in the URL after /skosmos/.
-3. set the following required parameters:
+In vocabularies.ttl you have to set the following required parameters:

-  * the title of the vocabulary in different languages: **dc:title "title_of_the_vocabulary"@ language ;** where language can be: en, fi, sv, etc.
+1.	the title of the vocabulary in different languages: dc:title "title_of_the_vocabulary"@ language; where language can be: en, de, it, etc.
-  * the category of the vocabulary: **dc:subject : category ;** where category can be: **cat_general**.
-The categories have to be defined in vocabularies.ttl file.
-For the skosmos.dev.finto.fi demo site, there have been defined six categories (loosely based on the UDC top level categories).
-You need to copy the category definitions to your file as well, or change everything to cat_general.
+2.	the category of the vocabulary: dc:subject : category; where category can be: cat_general, or other defined categories in vocabularies.ttl expressed as SKOS.
+The categorization is used to group the vocabularies shown in the front page.
-  * the URI namespace for vocabulary objects (these may not overlap): **void:uriSpace " URI_namespace ";** When you represent your data as RDF, the best practice is to coin a new URI namespace for your data set.
+3.	the URI namespace for vocabulary objects (these may not overlap): void:uriSpace "URI_namespace"; When you represent your data as RDF, the best practice is to coin a new URI namespace for your data set.
 Then use that as the value of the uriSpace setting.
-  * the language(s) that the vocabulary supports: **skosmos:language " language ", " language ", ... ;** where language can be: en, fi, sv, etc.
+4.	the language(s) the vocabulary supports: skosmos:language " language ", " language ", ... ; where language can be: : en, de, it, etc.
-  * the default language of the vocabulary, if the vocabulary supports multiple languages: **skosmos:defaultLanguage " language ";**  where language can be: en, fi, sv, ?
-  * the URI of the SPARQL endpoint containing this vocabulary **void:sparqlEndpoint < URI_SPARQL_endpoint > ;** URI_SPARQL_endpoint can be http://localhost:3030/ if you want to use the vocabulary locally, or the URL of the SPARQL endpoint of the remote vocabulary
+5.	the URI of the SPARQL endpoint containing this vocabulary void:sparqlEndpoint <URI_SPARQL_endpoint> ;URI_SPARQL_endpoint can be http://localhost:3030/ if you want to use the vocabulary locally, or the URL of the SPARQL endpoint of the remote vocabulary

+It is recommended to set the following optional parameters:
+1.	the default language of the vocabulary, if the vocabulary supports multiple languages: skosmos:defaultLanguage " language "; where language can be: : en, de, it, etc.
-  * Skosmos relies on **hasTopConcept** but it is only necessary if you enable the **showTopConcepts** setting.
-Setting **skosmos:showTopConcepts true** should display the top level hierarchy - assuming that the dataset contains the **skos:hasTopConcept** and/or **skos:topConceptOf** relationships that are necessary for this to work.
-If you want to enable the *Hierarchy tab* showing top-level concepts on the vocabulary home page: **skosmos:showTopConcepts** "true";
+2.	setting skosmos:showTopConcepts true should display the top level hierarchy - assuming that the dataset contains the skos:hasTopConcept and/or skos:topConceptOf relationships that are necessary for this to work.
+If you want to enable the Hierarchy tab showing top-level concepts on the vocabulary home page: skosmos:showTopConcepts should be set to "true";
-  * *Group index* is meant for thematic groupsClass of resources to display as concept groups,  or as arrays (subdivisions) of sibling concepts (typical values are **skos:Collection** or **isothes:ConceptGroup**): **skosmos:groupClass isothes:ConceptGroup ;** If you don't need this tab, simply drop the **skosmos:groupClass** setting.
+3. Group index is meant for thematic groupsClass of resources to display as concept groups, or as arrays (subdivisions) of sibling concepts (typical values are skos:Collection or isothes:ConceptGroup): skosmos:groupClass isothes:ConceptGroup; If you don't need this tab, simply remove the skosmos:groupClass setting.
-  * if you do not want Skosmos to query the mapping concept URIs for labels if they haven't been found at the configured SPARQL endpoint: **skosmos:loadExternalResources "false";**
+4.	if you do not want Skosmos to query the mapping concept URIs for labels if they haven't been found at the configured SPARQL endpoint: skosmos:loadExternalResources "false";
-  * URI of the main **skos:ConceptScheme** (instance of the current vocabulary) should be specified if the vocabulary contains multiple **skos:ConceptScheme** instances **skosmos:mainConceptScheme < _main_Concept_Scheme_URI_ >**.
+5. URI of the main skos:ConceptScheme (instance of the current vocabulary) should be specified if the vocabulary contains multiple skos:ConceptScheme instances skosmos:mainConceptScheme <main_Concept_Scheme_URI>.
-  * if the vocabulary is relatively small (eg. 100 concepts) you can show the alphabetical index with all the concepts instead of showing only the concepts of one letter at a time: **skosmos:fullAlphabeticalIndex "true";**.
-It is not recommended to use **fullAlphabeticalIndex** for large vocabularies
+6.	if the vocabulary is relatively small (e.g. 100 concepts) you can show the alphabetical index with all the concepts instead of showing only the concepts of one letter at a time: skosmos:fullAlphabeticalIndex "true";.
+It is not recommended to use fullAlphabeticalIndex for large vocabularies

 (See more details of configuring the vocabularies.ttl here: https://github.com/NatLibFi/Skosmos/wiki/Vocabularies)